CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 name1 = "constrained_mvnormal"
 ```

-The second triple is a 2-dimensional one.
+The second parameter is a 2-dimensional one.
 It is only given by 4 samples in the transformed space - (where one will typically generate samples).
 It is bounded in the first dimension by the constraint shown, there is a user provided transform for the second dimension - using the default constructor.

 ```julia
 d2 = Samples([1.0 3.0; 5.0 7.0; 9.0 11.0; 13.0 15.0]) # 4 samples of 2D parameter space